vperpl/sex-ploits/README.md

 **Client DoS** - Make someone suffer - disable his client, won't be able to play shit as long as you want.(partialy patched)<br>
 **Crash Client Exploit** - [Requires 125rp] Basicaly you spam failed gift requests to target, since its a HTTP POST request, it stacks when he is in game.
 Meaning you will crash his client if you spam too many, resulting in bugsplat (game closes) All you need to do is have him in your friendlist.(partialy patched)<br>
 **Gold Digger Viego** - Kill anyone, sell his item, gain all items at 6th minute with 2/1 kda!<br>
+**Missions/Pass Exploit** - [Partialy patched 11.3] Bored to farm tokens? no problem! spam TFT Tutorial lobby, it counts towards total games. you can surrender in 2-1 so basicaly 4 minutes games = all missions done + you can ban same champion as already banned (ban x5 teemo)<br>